Remasuri/TITSAPI/README.md

 ```

 ## Get List of available Triggers
-This request will send oyu a list of all available triggers in the users T.I.T.S.-Setup.
+This request will send you a list of all available triggers in the users T.I.T.S.-Setup.

 **`REQUEST`**
 ```json